1. What is the intake process like?

 Group Therapy: 90853

-2. Are Clients and Parents required to pay for Groups missed due to illness, planned events, school or vacations?
+4. Am I required to pay for DBT Eastside groups missed due to illness, planned events, school commitments, or vacations?

 Unfortunately, we cannot accommodate short-term hospitalizations, camps, family vacations, sport / other activities, etc. as exceptions to our contract and four-miss policy.

 Once you have missed four groups in a row, your contract will be ended and you will no longer be automatically charged for group.
-After that we will assume that you have dropped out from the Groups Program and you will no longer be on contract.
+After that we will assume that you have dropped out of your DBT Eastside group and you will no longer be on contract.
 Your individual DBT therapist will evaluate on an individual basis if they will continue to work with you or discontinue the phone coaching benefit of Gold Standard DBT.

-Rates for individual and group sessions are subject to change at anytime and notification of any changes will be communicated to clients at the earliest possibly opportunity.
+Rates for individual and group sessions are subject to change at anytime.
+Notification of any changes will be communicated to clients at the earliest possibly opportunity.